top of page

 And these words, which I command thee this day, shall be in thine heart: 7 And thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.

-• As it was told to Hermas how righteous discourse repeated daily avails much, so also in the law we get confirmation that words of righteousness being spoken daily is profitable for raising up children in the faith of Christ.
+• As it was told to Hermas how righteous discourse repeated daily avails much, so also in the law we get confirmation that righteous discourse being spoken daily is profitable for raising up children in the faith of Christ.

 A Father Teaching the Children